bepu/bepuphysics2/Documentation/PerformanceTips.md

 ## Solver Optimization
 -Try using the minimum number of iterations sufficient to retain stability.
 The cost of the solver stage is linear with the number of iterations, and some simulations can get by with very few.

--Watch out when there are a large number of constraints associated with a single body.
-The solver cannot solve multiple constraints affecting the same body at the same time, potentially limiting both SIMD and multicore parallelism.
-300 characters on a spaceship represented as a single body may cause a sequentialization bottleneck.
-If this appears to be a dominant cost, consider splitting the offending body into multiple pieces.
-(This tip should become unnecessary once the jacobi fallback solver is available.)